Useful resources for learning&teaching English

 I didn't use to do phonemic exercises in my English lessons but from now on, I will do them.
 Look at the example below.

 Rhyme is found in poetry, songs and many children's books and games.
 Most students also love to sing and recite chants and poems.
+A good activity for children is to learn vocabulary through meaninful and funny activities.
+Listen to my helper and you will have a simple example of what I meant.

 Simple words that rhyme add a magical touch to our pronuntiation exercises.